 We believe our ability to establish and maintain long-term customer relationships, adoption of our products and services, recurring sales, and development and maintenance of new and existing products are dependent on the strength of our operations, customer service, product development and maintenance, training, and other support teams.
-As of December 31, 2012, these personnel consisted of approximately 157 employees for our Learning & Talent Management segment and approximately 274 employees for our Research segment, of which 169 employees worked in our interviewing center.
-Our Learning & Talent Management operations team consists of personnel associated with customer support, implementation services, product development and maintenance, training, and project management.
-Our Research operations team consists of personnel associated with phone interviewing, distributing and processing paper-based survey instruments, data analysis and reporting of survey results, and project management.
+As of December 31, 2013, these personnel consisted of approximately 192 employees for our Workforce Development Solutions segment and approximately 302 employees for our Research/Patient Experience Solutions segment, of which 175 employees worked in our interviewing center.
+Our Workforce Development Solutions operations team consists of personnel associated with customer support, implementation services, product development and maintenance, training, and project management.
+Our Research/Patient Experience Solutions operations team consists of personnel associated with phone interviewing, distributing and processing paper-based survey instruments, patient experience coaching and consulting, data analysis and reporting of survey results, and project management.